stephane-caron/mc-lmpc-walkgen/README.md

 ## Usage

-Run ``walk.sh`` to open the staircase simulation.
+The ``walk.sh`` script from the top-level directory opens the staircase simulation.
 For a more detailed analysis, there are three subfolders in this repository, corresponding to different Sections of the paper:

 - *Section IV*: [cones/](cones/) contains scripts to display and play with the COM acceleration cones